JavierTovar19/Uart-_FPGA/Chapter-5:-N-bit-prescaler.md

 ![Imagen 1](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T05-prescaler/images/prescaler-3.png)

 Internally, it's made of a **2-bit counter**, whose outputs are d0 and d1.
-The most significant bit, is the one that is sent as output signal.
+The most significant bit is the one that is sent as output signal.
 This counter increases with each rising edge of clk, that has a period of "T".
 If we see the output signals of its 2 bits: (d0 and d1):

 ![Imagen 4](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T05-prescaler/images/prescaler-4.png)